 • Festival weekend (2026): Friday–Sunday, 24–26 July 2026.

-• Programme rhythm: Friday concerts & market in Nendaz Station; Saturday official competition (blind jury) & evening parade; Sunday massed ensemble at Tracouet (2,200 m) with prize‑giving.
+• Program rhythm: Friday concerts & market in Nendaz Station; Saturday official competition (blind jury) & evening parade; Sunday massed ensemble at Tracouet (2,200 m) with prize‑giving.
 Exact 2026 timetable publishes on the festival site.
-Programme hub · Festival overview.
+Program hub · Festival overview.

 LOCATION